seanpmaxwell/Trool/README.md

 ## Guide
-##### Important!
+**Important!
 When you setup your decision-tables and imports there are some rules to follow the in order for your tables/imports to be properly loaded into memory.
-Strict formatting is enforced for readability purposes.
+Strict formatting is enforced for readability purposes**.

 **Decision Tables:**